zarri2647/Nava/Nava automation.md

 and find the directory of it
 now copy it and paste it on the folder you just created "nava folder"

+and now you execute the code

+it can work on any language programming that has AWT

 And also feel free to feedback me if you encounter some error's or not

 Question: